zamronypj/mod_pascal/README.md

 # mod_pascal

-Apache 2.4 module implementation which execute Pascal program.
+Apache 2.4 module implementation which is capable to execute Pascal program just like scripting language.

 ## Requirement